 In addition, a laser system produces between one and ten MW of energy per satellite.
 This is twice the amount of energy that is produced by a typical microwave oven.
 This also allows for a n hiarrower focus of the laser beam.

-Another advantage of a laser system is the ability to be deployed in constellations of hundreds of satellites.
+Another advantage of a laser system is the ability to be deployed in the constellations of hundreds of satellites.
 This would make it possible to transmit the energy to Earth through a ring of power relay satellites.
 This would not only power-human civilization, but it would also allow for space-based solar power.

 - Transmit t converts the laser energy into microwave radiation